0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk-example-app.md

 cd example
 ```

-3. While in example directory, run the following command:
+3. While in the `example` directory, run the following command:

 ```
 flutter pub get